When we say the word values for personal lives, we refer to a moral compass that guides our right and wrong, and what we stand for.

 Apple is one of the first brands that come to mind when we say innovation.

-No one needs to spell it out for us, it is integrated into their brand story and DNA, it guides every product and decision.
+No one needs to spell it out for us, it is integrated into their brand story and DNA, and it guides every product and decision.

 In fact, the modern brand values of Apple shared by Tim Cook reflect the focus on innovation as well.